-We used the same model employed for the incremental cost-effectiveness analysis to estimate total potential budgetary impact.
-Potential budget impact was defined as the total incremental cost of the therapy in each population: incremental health care costs (including drug costs) minus any offsets in these costs from averted cardiovascular events.
+We used the same model employed for the care value analysis to estimate total budgetary impact.
+Budgetary impact was defined as the total incremental cost of the therapy in each population: incremental health care costs (including drug costs) minus any offsets in these costs from averted cardiovascular events.
 All costs were undiscounted and estimated over one- and five-year time horizons.
-In addition to patients with FH and those with a history of CVD who are (a) statin intolerant or (b) not at LDL-C target on statin therapy, we also considered the budgetary impact if the treated population were limited to the higher-risk subset patients with a history of CVD who received PCSK9 inhibitors immediately following an incident (i.e., first-ever) MI in 2015.
+The five-year timeframe was of primary interest, given the potential for cost offsets to accrue from averted cardiovascular events.
+In addition to FH and patients with a history of CVD who are (a) statin intolerant or (b) not at LDL-C target on statin therapy, we also considered the budgetary impact if the treated population were limited to the higher-risk subset of patients with a history of CVD who received PCSK9 inhibitors immediately following an incident (i.e., first-ever) MI in 2015.
 Our calculations assume that utilization of new drugs is "unmanaged" - i.e., without payer or pharmacy benefit management controls in place - to provide an upper bound for likely patterns of drug uptake by five years after launch.